u-boot/u-boot/tools/binman/binman.rst

 since it is assumed that images are XIP and the offsets already include the address.

+For non-x86 cases where the symbol is used as a flash offset, the symbols-base property can be set to that offset (e.g. 0), so that the unadjusted image-pos is written into the image.

 While U-Boot's symbol updating is handled automatically by the u-boot-spl entry type (and others), it is possible to use this feature with any blob.
 To do this, add a `write-symbols` (boolean) property to the node, set the ELF